Updated: 3 days ago

 A tale that starts “Based on a true story” grabs me from the beginning.
 Nacogdoches is a beautiful East Texas town and I love its old, rich stories.
 When I heard about Col. Wettermark, I wondered how the most trusted man in town became the most hunted.
 Luckily he was a headline in every newspaper in the United States in 1903, which made my research easy.

-Last year I won two national Telly Awards for a historical documentary I wrote and produced.
+In 2018 I won two national Telly Awards for a historical documentary I wrote and produced.
 So after writing and producing 20 historic plays, I wanted to tackle a historic novel.
 It was fun to write on two levels—the current day story of a woman who falls in love with a crumbling mansion, and the historic story of the family who left the house behind.

 Stephen F. Austin State University Press published “Saving the Oldest Town in Texas.”